laycock History, Family Crest & Coats of Arms

 - Gregory Laycock, American Republican politician, Delegate to Republican National Convention from Michigan, 2008 (alternate), 2012

-- Beatrice Laycock, American Democrat politician, Delegate to Democratic National Convention from New Hampshire, 1972
+- Beatrice Laycock, American Democratic Party politician, Delegate to Democratic National Convention from New Hampshire, 1972

 - Jimmye Laycock (b.
 1948), American college football coach at the College of William & Mary since 1980